Otter Pup 2 Expected to Launch on Docking Mission in June

-Stories about missions to assemble platforms in orbit.
+Stories about missions to service and assemble spacecraft in orbit, in addition to in-space manufacturing capabilities.

 The UK’s Civil Aviation Authority has given the go ahead for Welsh ISAM startup to fly its first in-space manufacturing satellite—ForgeStar-1.